Campus Loan Art Program

 Campus Loan installation at Hayden Memorial Library.
 Left to Right: Bruce Yonemoto, Untitled (NSEW 4), 2007.
 Digital print on paper.
 34 x 28 in., William Kentridge, Nose on a White Horse, 2010, aquatint on paper 18 x 16 in., Raymond Pettibon, Untitled (I See Before Me), 2002 Lithograph 23 1/4 x 18 1/4 in., Fred Tomaselli, July 5, 2012, 2012, Digital print with silkscreen 19 x 15 1/4 in.

 The MIT List Visual Arts Center oversees the Institute’s permanent collections of contemporary and modern art, public art, and Percent-for-Art projects.
-Through our Campus Loan Art Program, we are able to make artwork from our permanent collection available to Administration, Faculty, and Staff offices, so that the MIT campus itself serves as our museum.
+Through our Campus Loan Art Program, we are able to make artwork from our Campus Lending Collection available to Administration, Faculty, and Staff offices, so that the MIT campus itself serves as our museum.

 Borrowing Artwork

-Faculty and Staff interested in borrowing artwork must make an appointment with the Permanent Collections Registrar to visit our offices and see what is currently available for loan.
+Faculty and Staff interested in borrowing artwork must make an appointment with the Collections Registrar to visit our offices and view available artworks.
 Artwork selection varies throughout the year, as the collection is in a constant state of flux due to office renovations and moves, and an ever-changing Institute population.
-Typically, a variety of prints, photographs, paintings, and small-scale sculptures in numerous styles is available.
+Typically, a variety of prints, photographs, paintings, and small-scale sculptures in numerous styles are available.

 Where Can Artwork Go?

-Artwork from our permanent collection is available for Administrative, Faculty, and Staff offices, and shared workspaces across the Institute.
+Artwork from our Campus Lending Collection are available for Administrative, Faculty, and Staff offices, and shared workspaces across the Institute.
 To protect and ensure the safety of the artwork, the List requires that loan locations be attended when open and locked when unoccupied.
 Artwork cannot be hung near heating or air-conditioning units or in direct sunlight.
 If there are questions as to the suitability of the space, our Preparator can determine if site conditions are acceptable upon delivery.

 Collections & Lending Programs